CLASH: Evaluating Language Models on Judging High-Stakes Dilemmas from Multiple Perspectives: Experiments and Analyses

 We first identify pairs of dimensions for each framework.
 For instance, Moral Foundation Theory encompasses five dimensions: \textsf{Care}, \textsf{Fairness}, \textsf{Purity}, \textsf{Loyalty}, and \textsf{Authority}.
 This results in ten combinations of competing value dimension pairs.\footnote{An exception to this general approach is the World Values Survey, which defines only two value pairs \citep{WVS}: \textsf{Survival} vs. \textsf{Self-Expression} and \textsf{Traditional} vs. \textsf{Secular-Rational}.}

 For each competing pair, we initially filter all situations associated with the respective pair.
-For example, in examining the competing value pair \textsf{Safety} vs. \textsf{Self-Esteem}, we select situations in which \textsf{Safety} is mapped to the supporting rationale and \textsf{Self-Esteem} is mapped to the opposing rationale or vice versa.\footnote{To ensure reliable results, we only consider value pairs that occur more than 16 times, representing around the top 25\% of all pairs.} We then calculate three preferences: (i) the base preference by prompting without any character description, (ii) preference after being steered towards \textsf{Safety} using one of the \textit{Swayed Contrast} character description, and (iii) the preference after being steered towards \textsf{Self-Esteem} using the other \textit{Swayed Contrast} character description.
+For example, in examining the competing value pair \textsf{Safety} vs. \textsf{Self-Esteem}, we select situations in which \textsf{Safety} is mapped to the supporting rationale and \textsf{Self-Esteem} is mapped to the opposing rationale or vice versa.\footnote{To ensure statistically significant results, we only consider value pairs that occur more than 16 times, representing around the top 25\% of all pairs.
+Results using all pairs are presented in Appendix \ref{sec:steer_res_all_pairs}}.
+We then calculate three preferences: (i) the base preference by prompting without any character description, (ii) preference after being steered towards \textsf{Safety} using one of the \textit{Swayed Contrast} character description, and (iii) the preference after being steered towards \textsf{Self-Esteem} using the other \textit{Swayed Contrast} character description.
 We assign numerical values to the responses to the \textit{general} question (``Yes": 1 or 0, ``No": 0 or 1 and ``Ambiguous": 0.5).
 Then, the occurrence of each response type is tallied and normalized by the total number of questions to obtain the preference score.
 The specific methodology for calculating preferences is detailed in Appendix~\ref{sec:steer_calc}, Algorithm~\ref{alg:pref}.

 Four values of $a$, $b$, $c$, and $d$ are computed to support the final steerability calculation as represented in Figure~\ref{fig:steerability}.
 For example, $a$ is as the difference between the base preference and zero.
 A value of zero corresponds to a model fully steered toward \textsf{Safety}, and one corresponds to a model fully steered toward \textsf{Self-Esteem}.
 Using these four values, steerability toward \textsf{Safety} is defined as $\frac{b}{a}$, while steerability toward \textsf{Self-Esteem} is given by $\frac{c}{d}$.

 \paragraph{Findings.} We collect base preference and difference of steerability across all value pairs and models and calculate the correlation.
 Our analysis reveal a significant negative correlation (Spearman's correlation coefficient \citep{spearman1961proof}, $r = -0.243, p < 0.005$), suggesting that \textbf{strong inherent preference for one value hinders the ability to steer towards the opposing value.} When considering individual model families, we observe nuanced results.
 Specifically, Qwen and Llama showed statistically significant negative correlations of -0.629 and -0.547, respectively, while Mistral, GPT-4o, and Claude-3.5 did not exhibit statistically significant correlations.